kopepasah/wp-theme-eighties/readme.txt

 == Description ==

 Hello, my name is Eighties and I am a modern, progressively enhanced theme designed to keep your content front and center.
-My menu and sidebar are built to stay out of the way until a user wants to see them; giving users what they want, when they want it.
-Here are some of my main features.
+My menu and sidebar are built to stay out of the way until a user wants to see them.
+When clicked, users get a nice clean overlay.
+You can upload a custom header image or select to use the featured image of the post as the header image.
+Both you and your site's visitors will love me and you can expect updates and future enhancements for years to come (because my maker loves me, too).

-* Responsive layout.
-* Navigation & Sidebar Overlays
-* Portfolio Page Template.
-* Custom Header.
-* Jetpack.me compatibility for Infinite Scroll, Portfolio Custom Post Type.

 == Installation ==